If you enjoy www.victorianlondon.org why not ...

 property was taken for the children's benefit.
 At one time our law recognised

-but at the present day, the utmost freedom is given to testators in disposing of
+present day, the utmost freedom is given to testators in disposing of their

-their property, and a man possessed of a million of money may, for all the law
+property, and a man possessed of a million of money may, for all the law will

-were not under any legal obligation to educate their children, and were free to
+any legal obligation to educate their children, and were free to follow their

-follow their own instincts on the subject; but by the "Elementary Education
+own instincts on the subject; but by the "Elementary Education Act, 1870," a

-Act, 1870," a compulsory scheme of education is now enforceable where
+compulsory scheme of education is now enforceable where efficient instruction is

-and he may recover them, if detained from him, by the writ of habeas corpus.
-He
+recover them, if detained from him, by the writ of habeas corpus.
+He is,

-is, however, sometimes deprived by his own misconduct of such custody; sometimes
+however, sometimes deprived by his own misconduct of such custody; sometimes it

 himself express his desire to leave the protection of his parents, and must do